Critical Gaussian chaos: convergence and uniqueness in the derivative normalisation: Introduction

-\begin{thm} Suppose that $h$ is a Gaussian field in $\R^d$ ($d\ge 1$) with $\star$-scale invariant kernel and $D_\eps$ is defined as above, for a mollifier $\theta$ satisfying (\ref{eqn::cond_theta}) and with H\"{o}lder continuous density.
+\begin{theorem} Suppose that $h$ is a Gaussian field in $\R^d$ ($d\ge 1$) with $\star$-scale invariant kernel and $D_\eps$ is defined as above, for a mollifier $\theta$ satisfying (\ref{eqn::cond_theta}) and with H\"{o}lder continuous density.
 Then $D_\eps$ converges weakly in probability as $\eps\to 0$ to a limiting measure.
-This measure is independent of the choice of approximation, and agrees with the critical measure constructed in \cite{DSRV,JS} (see Theorems \ref{thm::critical_star} and \ref{thm::critical_sh}). \end{thm}
+This measure is independent of the choice of approximation, and agrees with the critical measure constructed in \cite{DSRV,JS} (see Theorems \ref{theorem::critical_star} and \ref{theorem::critical_sh}). \end{theorem}

-There is one further motivation for proving Theorem \ref{propn::convergence}.
+There is one further motivation for proving Theorem \ref{proposition::convergence}.
 In \cite{uslqg}, the authors construct a critical measure for the Gaussian free field, using a simple and natural approximation based on its local sets.
 This is closely related to the classical construction of multiplicative cascades \cite{kp}, and we believe that this connection can be exploited to help us improve our understanding of the situation at criticality (in particular, to prove a conjecture given in \cite{DSRV}.)
 However, it is a priori hard to connect the measure of \cite{uslqg} to the measure $\mu'$ of \cite{DSRV2}.
-It turns out that Theorem \ref{propn::convergence} is exactly what is needed to show that they are in fact equal (for details of this argument, see \cite{uslqg}).
-In conclusion, Theorem \ref{propn::convergence} gives us a universality statement for critical Liouville quantum gravity, that is now in line with the statement for the subcritical case \cite{Ber,Shamov,uslqg}.
+It turns out that Theorem \ref{proposition::convergence} is exactly what is needed to show that they are in fact equal (for details of this argument, see \cite{uslqg}).
+In conclusion, Theorem \ref{proposition::convergence} gives us a universality statement for critical Liouville quantum gravity, that is now in line with the statement for the subcritical case \cite{Ber,Shamov,uslqg}.